nsrau/azure-docs.it-it/articles/load-balancer/load-balancer-tcp-reset.md

 ## <a name="regions"></a> Disponibilità in base all'area geografica

-Disponibile in tutte le aree.
+Disponibilità in tutte le aree.

 ## <a name="limitations"></a>Limitazioni

-- Non è possibile usare il portale per configurare o visualizzare TCP Reset.
-Usare in alternativa i modelli, l'API REST, l'interfaccia della riga di comando di Azure 2.0 o PowerShell.
 - Il protocollo RST TCP viene inviato solo durante la connessione TCP nello stato stabilito.

 ## <a name="next-steps"></a>Passaggi successivi